ThomasDosio/Assignment2/Assignment2part2/worksheet.md

 # The Structure #

-As shown in figure 1, the main method of this class calls two functions: one that gives all the valid strings of sentences and the other that for each string, prints the expected output, if it's true that the sentences in the string fulfill the sentence conditions.
+The main method of this class calls two functions: one that gives all the valid strings of sentences and the other that for each string, prints the expected output, if it's true that the sentences in the string fulfill the sentence conditions.
 This is representative of the overall design structure.
 This challenge has two main issues: how to split the words into sentences and how to check if the sentences work for each permutation.
 Therefore, our design also has two parts to it, an algorithm for each problem we are facing.

 # The Splitting Algorithm #